 Speaking at the launch Michael Kerrigan, USI President said,

 “We are delighted to partner with VideoDoc to provide free doctor healthcare to our members.
 With the high cost of living and accommodation being the main factor in student poverty, our students can now rest assured that if they get sick they can save money on a doctor’s visit with VideoDoc.”

 “USI Healthy Living Week is part of our month long health and wellbeing campaign making sure students are educated and enabled to look after their own physical and mental health.
 This no-cost service will help students, and save them money.”

-VideoDoc is an Irish company that offers online GP services in Ireland and the UK.
-Using the VideoDoc App or the VideoDoc website, patients with a desktop or mobile device can log on from anywhere, including their sickbed, office or hotel room and see a GP.
+VideoDoc is an Irish company that offers online doctor services in Ireland and the UK.
+Using the VideoDoc App or the VideoDoc website, patients with a desktop or mobile device can log on from anywhere, including their sickbed, office or hotel room and see a doctor.

-Each doctor is registered with the Irish Medical Council and the VideoDoc online GP service is available from 8am to 10pm, 7 days a week.
+Each doctor is registered with the Irish Medical Council and the VideoDoc online doctor service is available from 8am to 10pm, 7 days a week.

-“With VideoDoc we’ve created a GP service that cares not only about patients health but also about their time, convenience and money.
-Being able to get a quality medical consultation with a local GP anytime between 8am and 10pm, 7 days a week, free for USI students and otherwise for €20 per appointment is a revolution in GP healthcare” said Mary O’Brien, CEO and co-founder of VideoDoc.
+“With VideoDoc we’ve created a service that cares not only about patients health but also about their time, convenience and money.
+Being able to get a quality medical consultation with a local doctor anytime between 8am and 10pm, 7 days a week, free for USI students and otherwise for €20 per appointment is a revolution in healthcare” said Mary O’Brien, CEO and co-founder of VideoDoc.